geoffrich/geoffrich.net/src/posts/svelte-a11y-limits.md

 - What won't Svelte warn you about?
 - Links to further resources

-Is there an opportunity to hire someone?
+OPTIONAL: Is there an opportunity to hire someone?
 I don't know if any of the Svelte maintainers is an a11y expert.
 If Svelte wants to stand out for accessibility, it would be good to do the work.

 [GitHub issue](https://github.com/sveltejs/svelte/issues/4119)

 ## Wrapping up

 It's good to see Svelte place value on accessibility.
-However, I think more needs to be done to educate developers about where the Svelte compiler's responsibility stops and theirs begins.
+However, I think more needs to be done to educate developers about where the Svelte compiler's responsibility stops and their responsibility begins.

-> We can help educate developers about a11y and make a strong statement about the kind of web we want to be a part of — I think we should.
-> &mdash;[Rich Harris](https://github.com/sveltejs/svelte/issues/374)

 As a developer, you should take ownership of the accessibility of what you build.
 Releasing an inaccessible app or site does harm to your users.
 You don't have to be an expert, but you do have to care.

-Run other checkers on your webpage.
+OPTIONAL: Run other checkers like Axe or WAVE on your webpage.
+Make sure you can navigate your site without using the mouse.
 Read some guides to accessibility.
-Just like anything on the web, you aren't expected to know 100% of everything, but it's good to know what to watch out for and where to look.
 Know to be careful and do your research when you're building a custom UI component.
 Learn how to use a screen reader.

+OPTIONAL: Just like anything on the web, you aren't expected to know 100% of everything, but it's good to know what to watch out for and where to look when you encounter a problem.

+To sum up:

+- The Svelte compiler will help you write accessible markup, but it won't catch everything
+- You still need to test your sites for accessibility in other ways
+- That's part of your responsibility as a web developer

+I'll link some introductory a11y resources down below, and feel free to reach out to me on Twitter or in the Svelte discord if you have any questions.

+You can read more of my writing at my personal site, geoffrich.net, or on Twitter @geoffrich\_

+> We can help educate developers about a11y and make a strong statement about the kind of web we want to be a part of — I think we should.
+> &mdash;[Rich Harris](https://github.com/sveltejs/svelte/issues/374)

+Copied from suggestions.
+Might use in blog post, but not in conversation.

 ## References